 Sufganiyot price $1.59

-Each year Kosher Cajun NY Deli and Grocery gets a few orders delivered straight from New York!
-You can find a variety of Sufganiyot here from jelly to custards.
+Each year Kosher Cajun New Orleans NY Deli and Grocery gets a few orders delivered straight from New York!
+You can find a variety of Sufganiyot here, from jelly to custards.

 When we visited, the Deli had Bavarian cream, caramel cream, and chocolate custard available.
 After dining on Jelly Sufganiyot for a few days, it was a nice change to try some of the traditional custard-filled Sufganiyot.